 Steve created and launched eCoronado.com in 2002 as a daily newspaper, community guide and platform to foster civil discourse on "Everything Coronado".
 It was an immediate hit and now over 55,000 locals and visitors devour it every month.
 Learn more.

 Prior to publishing eCoronado.com, Steve earned a BA in Communication Studies from Westmont College (Santa Barbara) and worked in high tech leading product development and product marketing teams.

 Since moving to Coronado in 1999, Steve traded his car for a bike, dress shoes for flip flops and embraced the "island life".

-Brooke joined the eCoronado.com team in the Spring of 2013 as the Community Manager.
+Brooke joined the eCoronado.com team in the Spring of 2013 as the Managing Editor.
 She brings experience in corporate communications and collegiate public relations; her duties at eCoronado.com will include serving as editor, staff and intern coordination and community relations.

 Having lived in nearly a dozen states (and a foreign country or two), Brooke has traveled through enough of the world to count herself exceptionally lucky to be a second-time Coronado local.
 She particularly enjoys the Coronado parks, the one-of-a-kind shops and restaurants, and of course, the beach.

 John Tato, Staff Writer, Coronado Local

 John was born and raised in Coronado.
 He graduated from Coronado High School in 1965.
 He received a Bachelor of Arts with a major in architecture and a Master of Architecture degree from Stanford University.
 In 2005 he retired from the U.S. Department of State but continues to serve as a consultant to the department.